singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe/index.md

 1. A wallet with a deposit and withdraw function.
 2. A set of the simple (“atomic”) unidirectional payment channels between clients and service providers and support functions for controlling these channels.

-    **Note:** Any one can deposit and withdraw their AGIX tokens into a Multi-Party Escrow, (which have not been escrowed at the moment).
+    **Note:** Any one can deposit and withdraw their ASI (FET) tokens into a Multi-Party Escrow, (which have not been escrowed at the moment).

 ## What is Payment Channel?